Sense about Science ? equipping people to make sense of science and evidence

 The prize is a joint initiative of Nature, where Sir John was editor for 22 years; the Kohn Foundation, whose founder Sir Ralph Kohn was a personal friend of Sir John's, particularly through their Fellowship of the Royal Society; and Sense About Science, where Sir John served as a trustee until his death in 2009.

 Sir Ralph Kohn

-Nominations for the 2014 John Maddox Prize are now open.
+Nominations for the 2014 John Maddox Prize have closed.

 The 2013 John Maddox Prize for Standing up for Science was awarded to Professor David Nutt.
 Read more about the winner and watch a short film profiling the winner.

 The 2012 John Maddox Prize was awarded to two individuals: Professor Simon Wessely and Fang Shi-min.
 Read more about the winners and watch a short film on the judges' deliberation for the John Maddox Prize 2012.